lucasstecher/testing_node/README.md

+# Params
-# Studying how params work on express!
+Studying how params work on express!